tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Reading is very powerful, but it harms you if you don't have enough phonetic awareness.
 If I were starting today, I would keep reading at a minimum for the first year.

+### Why does premature reading cripple phonetic awareness?

+Reading leads to sub-vocalizing which forms bad pronunciation habits and negatively influences the way you perceive spoken language.

+If the text is voiced,
+such as anime with subtitles,
+it counts towards reading practice unless you don't read along.

 ### Given that reading can harm pronunciation, when is the ideal time to become an avid reader?

 I find that ideally it should be as late as possible.